iOS Security Recommendations

 It is also recommended that you set your device to erase all of its data if your passcode is entered 10 times incorrectly in case somebody is trying to hack into your device.
 To enable this setting, navigate to the Passcode Lock settings (“Settings” > “General” > “Passcode Lock”) and activate “Erase Data” (tap “Off” to change it to “On”).

-The app is universal for all iOS devices.
-Meaning, even though it is called “Find my iPhone” you can also use it with an iPod Touch or iPad.
+The app is universal for all iOS devices, meaning you can also use it with an iPod Touch or iPad.

 Install Find my iPhone